Germaine Kouméalo Anaté

 Germaine Kouméalo Anaté (born June 15, 1968 in Kazaboua, in Sotouboua Prefecture) is a Togolese government minister, scholar and writer.
-On 17 September 2013 she was appointed Minister of Communication, Culture, Arts and Civic Education in the government of Kwesi Ahoomey-Zunu1.
+On 17 September 2013, she was appointed Minister of Communication, Culture, Arts and Civic Education in the government of Kwesi Ahoomey-Zunu1.
 She held the position of Chief of Staff of the Ministry of Higher Education and Research of Togo before being promoted to minister.
 The holder of a doctorate in Information Science and Communication at the University of Bordeaux III in France, she is a lecturer and research professor in this field at the universities of Lomé and Kara.
-Anaté' is the President of the Writers' Association of Togo (AET) and is author of several books.
+Anaté' is the President of the Writers' Association of Togo and is author of several books.